 Abstract.
-(248 words) Isotope fractionation factors associated with various biogeochemical processes are important in ensuring the practicality of isotope tracers in biogeosciences at large.
+(248 words) Isotope fractionation factors associated with various biogeochemical processes are important in ensuring the reliable use of isotope tracers in biogeosciences at large.
 Methane is a key component of the subsurface biosphere and a notable greenhouse gas, making the accurate evaluation of methane cycles, including microbial methanotrophy, imperative.
-Although the isotope fractionation factors associated with methanotrophy have been examined under various conditions, the dual-isotope fractionation factors of aerobic methanotrophy in oxic seawater column remain unclear.
+Although the isotope fractionation factors associated with methanotrophy have been examined under various conditions, the dual-isotope fractionation factors of aerobic methanotrophy in oxic seawater remain unclear.
 Here, we investigated hydrogen and carbon isotope ratios of methane as well as the relevant biogeochemical parameters and microbial community compositions in hydrothermal plumes in the Okinawa Trough.
-Methanotrophs were found to be abundant in plumes above the Hatoma Knoll vent site, and we succeeded in simultaneously determining hydrogen and carbon isotope fractionation factors associated with aerobic oxidation of methane ($\varepsilon^{H} = 49.4 \pm 5.0\%$, $\varepsilon^{C} =$ $5.2\pm0.4\%$) - the former being the first of its kind ever reported.
-This ε^H value is comparable with reported values from terrestrial ecosystems but clearly lower than those from aerobic and anaerobic methanotroph enrichment cultures, as well as incubations of methanotrophic isolates.
-The covariation factor between $\delta^{13}C{CH4}$ and δD{CH4} . Λ (9.4/8.8 determined using two different methods), was consistent with those from methanotrophic isolate incubations.
-These values determined herein are valuable for understanding dynamics of methane cycling in the marine realm, and future applications of the approach used herein to other habitats with methanotrophic activity will help reveal whether the small ε^H value observed herein is a ubiquitous feature across all marine systems.
+Methanotrophs were found to be abundant in plumes above the Hatoma Knoll vent site, and we succeeded in simultaneously determining hydrogen and carbon isotope fractionation factors associated with the aerobic oxidation of methane ($\varepsilon^{H} = 49.4 \pm 5.0\%$, $\varepsilon^{C} = 5.2 \pm 0.4\%$) - the former being the first of its kind ever reported.
+This ε^{H} value is comparable with values reported from terrestrial ecosystems but clearly lower than those from aerobic and anaerobic methanotroph enrichment cultures, as well as incubations of methanotrophic isolates.
+The covariation factor between $\delta^{13}C{CH4}$ and δD{CH4} , Λ (9.4/8.8 determined using two different methods), was consistent with those from methanotrophic isolate incubations.
+These values are valuable for understanding dynamics of methane cycling in the marine realm, and future applications of the approach to other habitats with methanotrophic activity will help reveal if the small ε^{H} value observed is a ubiquitous feature across all marine systems.